Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 All data can be found at the National Archive of Sweden.
 See ![](https://sok.riksarkivet.se/digitalaforskarsalen (press "Other languages" for an English version)).
 Another important source for further analysis is "Sundhets-collegii underdåniga berättele om
 Kolerafarsoten i Sverge, 1853" which is a broad overview of the epidemic situation in all of Sweden.
 This contemporary report can be found at Statistics Sweden (SCB).
 You can view or download the dataset [here](https://github.com/Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/blob/main/kolera-katarina-1853.csv).

+The dataset contains 8 columns (translated to English Language) and here's a breakdown of what each column represents:

+- Date_of_Birth: This column contains the date of birth of individuals affected by the cholera outbreak.
+It provides information about the age of the individuals, which is essential for demographic analysis.

+- Name: This column contains the names of the individuals affected by the cholera outbreak.
+It helps identify and track individual cases, allowing for more detailed analysis and record-keeping.

+- Profession: This column lists the professions or occupations of the individuals affected by the cholera outbreak.
+It provides insights into the demographics and socio-economic characteristics of the affected population.

+- Gender: This column indicates the gender of the individuals affected by the cholera outbreak.
+It allows for gender-based analysis of the outbreak, which may reveal disparities or differences in disease susceptibility and outcomes.

+- Age: This column contains the age of the individuals affected by the cholera outbreak.
+It provides numerical data on the age distribution of cases, which is essential for epidemiological analysis and understanding disease patterns.

+- Assembly: This column refers to the administrative or geographical assembly to which the individuals belong.
+It helps organize and categorize the data based on location, which can be useful for spatial analysis and identifying clusters of cases.

+- Archive_Ref: This column contains references to archival sources or documents related to the cholera outbreak.
+It provides information about the sources of the data, allowing for transparency and verification of the analysis.

+- Page: This column refers to the page numbers of the archival documents or sources containing information about the cholera outbreak.
+It helps locate and retrieve specific records or data entries within the source material.

 ### Tools Used
 1. Power Query Editor